lcarlaw/meso/README.md

 # meso
 This repo will create GR-readable placefiles of various parameters important to severe weather forecasting using data from the High Resolution Rapid Refresh (HRRR) or Rapid Refresh (RAP) models.
 The goal is to provide a very-near-realtime dataset that mimics the [SPC Mesoanalysis](https://www.spc.noaa.gov/exper/mesoanalysis/new/viewsector.php?sector=20#), but at a higher spatial resolution for use in GRAnalyst.
 Slight differences may be noted due to SPC's use of an objective analysis pass that incorporates recent surface observations, a step that is not performed with this code at this time.
+Also, a 1- and 2-hour forecast are linearly interpolated in time to produce several placefile updates each our.
+These will automatically time match in GR at :15 and :45.
+HRRR data, when used, is bilinearly interpolated to the 13-km RAP grid.

 This repo also has an archived mode, allowing the creation post-event reanalyses for use in local case studies.